MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Unit 2/Chapter 7/Aerobic Respiration.md

 		- Three unstable phosphates (high energy and neg charge)
 			- Break very easily
 		- If you break one phosphate (hydrolysis reaction), you get ADP
-			- In phosphorylation reactions, the gamma phosphate of ATP is attached to a [[protein]]
+			- In phosphorylation reactions, the gamma phosphate of ATP is attached to a [[Protein]]
 			- When tertiary structure is phosphorylated, the structure is changed and therefore the function changes
 4. Oxidation of glucose
 	1. Keep track of C nums!